apoorvadudani/Market-Evaluation-for-Espresso-Machines-using-Conjoint-Analysis/README.md

 <img width="678" alt="image" src="https://user-images.githubusercontent.com/113878059/227753711-7db8003b-67a1-4fdc-8aed-1418f15bc3bc.png">

-## Data Preparation
+## Coding and Preparing Data for Analysis

-I prepare the data for use with R, as well as preparing R to solve the problem by loading the _conjoint_ package.
+To make our analysis run smoothly in Microsoft Excel, I prepare the data for analysis by coding it into a special form.
+The coding includes two steps--converting the data into binary form, and removing redundant data.

+I start by coding the data into binary form, which only allows only zeros (0) and ones (1).
+I use two columns to represent attributes with two levels.
+I assign two levels to the attribute Speed.
+I designate Speed 1 as the first level and Speed 2 as the second level.
+Then, I assign a "1" to each "True" entry, and a "0" to each "False" entry.
+I repeat the process with capacity and price.
+See results as below:

 ## Importance Weights Calculation